0x27/relaycheck/README.md

 tor software on the relay, and "start" which starts the tor software if it has died.
 I have to make this more efficient later, but for some reason restarting with "service tor restart" didn't like being scripted.

+## Commands
+* status - returns if the relay in question is online or offline
+* restart - restarts a relays tor instance (kill -HUP)
+* start - starts a tor relay on an instance (service tor start)
+* version - returns the version of Tor running on the host

 ## JSON Configuration File
 The JSON configuration file is incredibly simple. "example.json" included is an example one to use.
 The format is outlined below.